Principle of maximum entropy

 The principle of maximum entropy states that the probability distribution which best represents the current state of knowledge about a system is the one with largest entropy, in the context of precisely stated prior data (such as a proposition that expresses testable information).

 Another way of stating this: Take precisely stated prior data or testable information about a probability distribution function.
 Consider the set of all trial probability distributions that would encode the prior data.
 According to this principle, the distribution with maximal information entropy is the best choice.

 History

-The principle was first expounded by E. T. Jaynes in two papers in 1957 where he emphasized a natural correspondence between statistical mechanics and information theory.
-In particular, Jaynes offered a new and very general rationale why the Gibbsian method of statistical mechanics works.
-He argued that the entropy of statistical mechanics and the information entropy of information theory are basically the same thing.
-Consequently, statistical mechanics should be seen just as a particular application of a general tool of logical inference and information theory.
+The principle was first expounded by E. T. Jaynes in two papers in 1957, where he emphasized a natural correspondence between statistical mechanics and information theory.
+In particular, Jaynes argued that the Gibbsian method of statistical mechanics is sound by also arguing that the entropy of statistical mechanics and the information entropy of information theory are the same concept.
+Consequently, statistical mechanics should be considered a particular application of a general tool of logical inference and information theory.